Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Experiments

-To evaluate the native robustness of our proposed ASAP, we conducted experiments using two different datasets.
-For the low-resolution dataset, CIFAR-10 \cite{krizhevsky2009learning}, we trained multiple networks with five different random seeds per network architecture.
-All networks were trained with the same set of hyperparameters: 150 epochs, a batch size of 256, a cosine learning rate schedule with a maximum learning rate of 0.2 and a minimum of 0, a momentum of 0.9, and a weight decay of 0.002.
-We utilized the LabelSmoothingLoss with a label smoothing factor of 0.1 as the loss function, and the optimizer used was Stochastic Gradient Descent (SGD).
+\textbf{For low-resolution data}, we train ResNet-18 \cite{he2016deep} and Wide-ResNet-50-2 \cite{zagoruyko2016wide} (WRN-50-2) models on CIFAR-10 \cite{krizhevsky2009learning} with five different random seeds per network architecture.
+We compare the standard baseline network, BlurPooling \cite{zhang2019making}, adaptive BlurPooling \cite{zou2020delving} (ABlurPooling) and WaveletPooling \cite{li2020wavelet}.
+All networks are trained with the same set of hyperparameters: $150$ epochs, a batch size of $256$, a cosine learning rate schedule with a maximum learning rate of $0.2$ and a minimum of $0.0$, a momentum of $0.9$, and a weight decay of $0.002$.
+We utilize label smoothing with a factor of $0.1$, and Stochastic Gradient Descent (SGD) for optimization.

-Table \ref{tab:cleantrain_cifar_acc} presents the results of the different networks trained on CIFAR-10 using clean training.
-It is evident that our ASAP achieves the highest native robustness against common corruptions across all architectures.
-Compared to the baseline method, our ASAP achieves an accuracy improvement of over 3\% on corrupted data.
-Furthermore, the models employing our ASAP consistently achieve higher accuracy on clean data, except for MobileNetV2.
-Similarly, under the complex APGD attack \cite{croce2021mind}, our ASAP networks demonstrate superior performance, with an accuracy improvement of over 2.5\% for all networks except PreAct-ResNet-18.
-In the case of the simple FGSM attack, our ASAP networks outperform the other networks in half of the cases, while the baseline achieves higher robust accuracy for two networks.
-Overall, our ASAP networks consistently exhibit increased native robustness compared to both the baseline downsampling method and FLC pooling \cite{grabinski2022frequencylowcut}.

-Due to computational limitations, we only trained one network per architecture on the higher-resolution ImageNet-1k dataset \cite{imagenet}.
-The baseline networks utilized the pre-trained weights provided by PyTorch, while for FLC pooling and our ASAP, we followed the training procedures suggested by the original authors of each network.

-Table \ref{tab:imagenet_acc} presents the performance of each network on clean, perturbed, and corrupted versions of the ImageNet-1k dataset.
-Similar to CIFAR-10, our ASAP networks consistently achieve superior native robustness against common corruptions.
-Compared to the baseline models, our ASAP can improve the accuracy on corrupted data by over 10\% (ResNet-50).
-Moreover, under adversarial attacks, our ASAP achieves significantly higher accuracies compared to the baseline.
-When compared to FLC pooling, our ASAP outperforms it in three out of five cases, with only slight performance degradation (0.03\% under APGD attack and 1.33\% under FGSM attack) in the remaining two cases.
+\autoref{tab:cleantrain_cifar_acc} shows the results of the low-resolution ($32\times32$ pixel) dataset, CIFAR-10.
+FLC Pooling and ASAP consistently outperform the baseline in terms of robustness while maintaining similar clean performance indicating that stable representations have been learned.
+On ResNet-18, ABlurPooling \cite{zou2020delving} shows the highest robustness against adversarial attacks, yet with a slight decrease in clean performance and robustness against common corruptions.

+Further, we compare to \cite{rodriguezmunoz2022driver} which use anti-aliasing mechanisms for downsampling and the activation function.
+Figure \ref{fig:eps_native_abl} presents this comparison under different $\epsilon$ budgets to examine the stability of the learned features.
+Our improved downsampling techniques can consistently provide more stable features leading to higher robustness compared to \cite{rodriguezmunoz2022driver} for all $\epsilon$ budgets without adversarial training.